mrengy/recycleabike/README.md

 Create or import a local database (ask [Mike](https://github.com/mrengy) if you need a copy from production).
 Change whatever database contents need to be changed: references to the site url throughout, user passwords.

+Copy the contents of the production "uploads" directory to your local "contents" > "uploads" directory.

 Make a copy of wp-config-sample.php and name it wp-config.php.
 Edit it with your local database details.
 This is important - don't skip this step and run the browser-based install.
 The wp-config-sample.php has some lines that set custom paths for the WordPress installation that are required for the site to run.